RedColinar/beastCase/README.md

 # beastCase
-I push some practice of the Thread into this repository : )
+Some practice of the Thread are pushed into this repository : )